How Long Is an Appraisal Good For?

 hash-markWhen Can You Ask For a Second Appraisal?

-Once in a while, you might end up with an appraiser that just isn’t doing their job well—and the appeal doesn’t go in your favor.
+Once in a while, you might end up with an appraiser who just isn’t doing their job well—and the appeal doesn’t go in your favor.
 Though it may start to feel like it’s hopeless, the truth is that you still have another way to get the appraisal to be fair.

 Another option that you can consider doing is getting a second appraisal.
 To do this, the buying party will have to agree to work with another lender.
 That lender will refer them to a new appraiser.
 The selling party will be in charge of paying for the appraisal.